hellflame/argparse/README.md

 ```

-After setting `ParserConfig.MaxHeaderLength = 20`，argument's help info will display on new line with 20 space indent, if its header is too long.
+After setting `ParserConfig.MaxHeaderLength = 20` (it's recommended to be around 20 ~ 30)，argument's help info will display on new line with 20 space indent, if its header is too long.

 ```bash
 usage: long-args [--help] [--short SHORT] [--medium-size MEDIUM-SIZE] [--this-is-a-very-long-args THIS-IS-A-VERY-LONG-ARGS]